 Common name: Mango Botanical name: Mangifera indica Avg Height X Width: 15' X 15', according to variety Family: Anacardiaceae Origin: Southeast Asia and India Season: May to January, according to variety Damage temp: 25-27 F

-SEEN IN FORBES This Madam Francis Mango Tree in a 3 gallon container is a traditional dessert mango from Haiti.
-The bright yellow color fruit with and interior being dark orange with a hearty fibrous flesh is soft, juicy with a rich, spicy sweet flavor that speaks of the Caribbean.
-It is generally one of the first mango's to ripen during the season and often produces multiple crops here in Florida and throughout the tropics.
+SEEN IN FORBES This Madam Francis Mango Tree in a 3-gallon container is a traditional dessert mango from Haiti.
+The bright yellow color fruit with an interior being dark orange with a hearty fibrous flesh is soft, and juicy with a rich, spicy-sweet flavor that speaks of the Caribbean.
+It is generally one of the first mangoes to ripen during the season and often produces multiple crops here in Florida and throughout the tropics.

 The Madam Francis is considered a very strong growing tree with gorgeous large light green leaves this tree would make a great addition to any home garden.

 It is a matter of astonishment to many that the luscious mango, Mangifera indica L., one of the most celebrated of tropical fruits, is a member of the family Anacardiaceae–notorious for embracing a number of highly poisonous plants.
 The extent to which the mango tree shares some of the characteristics of its relatives will be explained further on.
 The universality of its renown is attested by the wide usage of the name, mango in English and Spanish and, with only slight variations in French (mangot, mangue, manguier), Portuguese (manga, mangueira), and Dutch (manja).
 In some parts, of Africa, it is called mangou, or mangoro.
 There are dissimilar terms only in certain tribal dialects.